-The standard-of-care treatment for high-grade malignant glioma is a combination of surgery, radiation therapy, and oral chemotherapy with or without implantation of the Gliadel wafer in the tumor cavity during surgery.
+The current standard-of-care treatment for newly diagnosed high-grade malignant glioma consists of a combination of up to 5 different treatments, depending on patient and tumor characteristics: (1) surgery; (2) implantation of Gliadel wafers in the tumor cavity during surgery; (3) radiation therapy; (4) oral chemotherapy during and after radiotherapy; and (5) alternating electric field therapy (the Optune device) after radiotherapy.
+In the pages that follow, these different treatments are described.

 Radiation therapy starts a few weeks after surgery and takes place 5 days per week for 6 weeks.
 Concomitant treatment with the chemotherapeutic agent Temodar (the generic name is temozolomide) starts at the same time as radiation therapy.
+After the 6-week course of radiation therapy and Temodar is completed, treatment with Temodar continues (referred to as "adjuvant therapy" from that point forward).
+For patients with